mParticle/mparticle-android-sdk/README.md

 In order for attribution, deep linking, and many other integrations to work properly, the mParticle SDK collects the Google Play Install referrer string, which tracks the original link that brought the user to Google Play.

-There are two different ways to collect this value - you only need to implement one.
+Since google has deprecated the "INSTALL_REFERRER" broadcast intent, you will need to add a the Play Install Referrer Library

-### 1. Play Install Referrer Library
+### Play Install Referrer Library

 Google now supports a [library that surface the referrer string](https://developer.android.com/google/play/installreferrer/library.html):